Oil Pollution Act of 1990: Background

 In the decades to follow, several other laws that dealt with oil spill liability and compensation were passed.
 These statues include: the Ports and Waterways Safety Act of 1972, the Trans-Alaska Pipeline Authorization Act of 1973, the Deep Water Port Act of 1974, the Outer Continental Shelf Lands Act of 1978, and the Alaska Oil Spill Commission of 1990.
 However, this fragmented collection of federal and state laws provided only limited safeguards against the hazards of oils spills.
 In 1976, a bill to create a cohesive safe measure for oil pollution was introduced to Congress.
 Neither the House of Representatives nor the Senate could agree on a single statue and the bill fell out of consideration numerous times.

 On March 24, 1989, the Exxon Valdez ran aground in the Prince William Sound and spilled nearly 11 million gallons of crude oil—the largest marine oil spill in recorded history up to that point.
 Soon afterward, in June 1989, three smaller spills occurred within coastal waters of the United States.
 This was timely evidence that oil spills were not uncommon.

-Alaska Governor Steve Cowper authorized the creation of the Alaska Oil Spill Commission in 1989 to examine the causes of the Exxon Valdez oil spill and issue recommendations on potential policy changes.
+Alaska Governor Steve Cowper authorized the creation of the Alaska Oil Spill Commission in May 1989 to examine the causes of the Exxon Valdez oil spill and issue recommendations on potential policy changes.
 Cowper appointed Walter B. Parker, a longtime transportation consultant and public official, as the chairman of the commission.
 Under Parker, the Commission issued 52 recommendations for improvements to industry, state, and federal regulations.
-Fifty of these recommendations were worked into the Oil Pollution Act bill that was introduced into legislation on March 16, 1989, by Walter B. Jones, Sr., a Democratic Party congressman from North Carolina's 1st congressional district.
+Fifty of these recommendations were worked into the 1990 Oil Pollution Act, which was introduced into legislation on March 16, 1989 by Walter B. Jones, Sr., a Democratic Party congressman from North Carolina's 1st congressional district.